DJLixo00/wom-fan-tools/README.md

 ### Damage calculator limitations

 - Does not support levels.
-- - Assumes the player is at level 90.
+    - Assumes the player is at level 90.
-- - Assumes the weapons are fully upgraded.
+    - Assumes the weapons are fully upgraded.
 - Total DoT damage are not be accurate for multiblast spells.
 - Weapon damage may not be accurate.
- - - The formula for weapon damage is derived from in-game experiments, however the calculations for "strong" enchanted weapons may still be inaccurate.
+    - The formula for weapon damage is derived from in-game experiments, however the calculations for "strong" enchanted weapons may still be inaccurate.

 ### Others

 - This site may not function properly on some browers due to certain CSS properties not being supported.
+- Does not support mobile devices.

 ## References / Acknowledgement